prateekiiest/academic-kickstart/content/author/admin/_index.md

 Hi, I am a computer science undergrad, soon to be graduating this year.

 Throughout my undergraduate, I have been a passionate supporter of open source software.
 For me any software feels like a way to channelize one's thoughts and ideas into a form of creative expression.
-Internships with both FOSSASIA, Linux Foundation as a software developer intern during my pre-final year encouraged this passion.and NASA Open Source Software as an intern.
-Like to dwell between research and software.
+Internships with both FOSSASIA, Linux Foundation as a software developer intern during my pre-final year encouraged this passion.

+After my second year summer, I have been involed with the SunPy project under, funded by NASA Open Source Software where I worked on developing modules for solar data analysis using Python.

+Recently, we released over 9 versions of the SunPy code and 1.0 paper to be accepted at the American Astronomical Science Journal.